programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ![Setup Type: Developer Default](http://jeffblackadar.ca/getting-started-with-mysql/getting-started-with-mysql-6.png "")

 ###### Check Requirements
-Click the **Execute** button if your have *failing requirements* listed under Check Requirements.
-Your list may be different.
+Click the **Execute** button if you have *failing requirements* listed under Check Requirements.
+Your list of requirements may be different than what is shown here.
 Once the execute process installs the missing requirements click the Next button.
 (See below)
 ![Click the Execute button, if needed.](http://jeffblackadar.ca/getting-started-with-mysql/getting-started-with-mysql-16.png "")